2019 Mazda3 Sedan Review: Back to Basics

 Interestingly, the official fuel economy figures don’t show a benefit to having the cylinder deactivation system vs the regular 2.5 Skyactiv-G engine.
 There is one, but it’s offset by the bigger wheels (18in vs 16in) and a difference in the final drive ratio.

-Prefer a manual stick shift?
+Do you prefer a manual stick shift?

 We were big fans of the 6-speed automatic gearbox, which matches gears nicely to the situation, and shifts with a crispness and smoothness that makes you feel like you want to use the paddle-shift override now and again.